AP Macroeconomics and AP Microeconomics

 2. begin Chapter 5 (there is no test for Chapter 5 because the chapter is short; it'll be combined with

-chapter 6 as a test grade for the 2nd marking period and will also be your midterm; if you do better
+chapter 6 and will count as not only a test for the 2nd marking period but also your midterm grade;

-4. hw- due by Tues., 11/18: #1
+4. hw- due by Tues., 11/19: #1

 5. videos: